nerdocs/vue-extensions/README.md

 export default {
     hooks: {
-        "my-list-element": [AComponent],
-        "blah-another-hook": [FooElement, BazElement]
+        "my-list.element": [{ component: AComponent }],
+        "mycompany.hooks.ui.item": [
+            { component: FooElement, weight: 2 },
+            { component: BazElement, weight: 3 }
+        ]
+    },
+    routes: [{
+      path: '/foo',
+      component: () => import('layouts/MyLayout.vue'),
+      children: [
+        { path: '', component: () => import('./pages/fooIndex.vue') }
+      ]
+    }]
 }
-}
 ```

+hooks

+    Hooks are strings that define an entry point for your extension components
+    Each hook points to an array of objects which declare:

+    * **component**: the Vue component to render.
+    * weight: order of the component in a list.
+The higher the component's weight, the further it "sinks" down (or right) in the list.

     One module can provide components for more than one hooks.

 There is an `<extensionpoint>` tag in your project available now: